locka99/opcua/docs/crypto.md

 ## Asymmetric ciphers

 Public / private keys are used for asymmetric encryption at a variety of key lengths especially during the handshake before symmetric encryption kicks in, but also when passing encrypted user-name password identity tokens to the server.

 OPC UA for Rust doesn't enforce a minimum key length although the OPC UA Specification refers to NIST when it suggests no less than 1024 bits for the Basic128Rsa15 profile and 2048 bits or more for other profiles.
 It also recommends that a key length of < 2048 bits be deprecated.

 Private keys are stored in DER and public certs are stored on disk in PEM format and loaded into memory when required.

+NOTE: Future impls may favour .pem for both certs & keys to allow for chained signing of certificates.

 ### Padding